How do SEO copywriting services work?

 Remember when we told you to have a long list of keywords ready?
 That’s because the more SEO copywriting services you complete, the more successful you’ll be at ranking.
 In addition to this step-by-step process on how SEO copywriting services work, check out these helpful tools that can help you with your content writing.

-So once you’ve gone through these steps, do them again.
+Once you’ve gone through these steps, do them again for the next article you write.
 It may take time, but eventually, you’ll see results that last.

 How long do my blog posts need to be for SEO?

 Unfortunately, there is not a cut-and-dry answer to this.
 The length of a blog post will depend on different factors such as the type of content, the topic, and more.
 Read more about this in our article about how long blog posts should be for SEO.

 How many times should I use a keyword in a piece of content?

 We recommend sticking to a keyword density ratio of 0.5% to 4%.
 Use the ratio to determine how many times to include a keyword in a piece of content.
 This will be affected by the total word count as well as if alternative keywords are available.
 Read more about keyword density and keyword stuffing.